Our Verdict

 Carrier to Base Connection

-The carrier-to-base connection is better than the average combination we tested.
+The carrier-to-base connection is better than the average combination.
 The lighter weight of the carrier helped make the process easier.
 We didn't see a way to do it wrong accidentally, but given there are no indicators, we recommend giving it a good tug to make sure the connection is good.
 Removal is done with the lever on the back of the carrier and pulling up on the handle once it is released from the base.

 Handle